 Recently, dairy policy has focused more attention on the "gross margin" or the difference between milk price and feed price (rather than ratio of milk price to feed price, shown above).
 Of course, the two measures are built upon the same fundamental price measures, so they will show the same general pattern.
-During the "hard times" of

-May-July 2012 one measure of the gross margin (all milk price minus 16% feed ration price per cwt of milk produced) was in the \$4.20-\$4.25 range.
-During the recent "strong price" period of February to September of 2014, the gross margin averaged in the \$14.75-14.80 range.
-In 2015, the gross margin has averaged about \$8.50.
+During the "hard times" of May-July 2012, one measure of the gross margin (all milk prices minus 16 percent feed ration price per cwt of milk produced) was in the low \$4 range.
+During the "strong price" period of 2014, the gross margin reached a high of \$17.
+In 2015, the gross margin averaged about \$9.
+And for 2016, it appears that the gross margin will average about \$8.75.
 Since the gross margin measures how much money the farmer has "left over" after paying the feed costs - to cover all other costs plus returns to entrepreneurship (or "profits"), one can see that \$10 per cwt more in gross margin is a big difference (\$200,000-\$300,000 dollars a year for a "typical" - 100 cow -- dairy farm).
 So the current levels reflect a moderate case, not as strong as the 2014 months, nor as dire as the 2012 months.